Ernest Bevin: Later life

 Owing to failing health, Bevin reluctantly allowed himself to be appointed Lord Privy Seal in March 1951.
 "I am neither a Lord, nor a Privy, nor a Seal", he is said to have commented.
 He died from a heart attack in the following month, still holding the key to his red box.
 His ashes are buried in Westminster Abbey.

 Upon Stafford Cripps's death in 1952, Clement Attlee (by this time Leader of the Opposition) was invited to broadcast a tribute by the BBC.
 He was looked after by announcer Frank Phillips.
 After the broadcast, Phillips took Attlee to the hospitality room for a drink and in order to make conversation said:"I suppose you will miss Sir Stafford, sir."

 Attlee fixed him with his eye: "Did you know Ernie Bevin?"

 "I have met him, sir," Phillips replied.

 "There's the man I miss."

 James Chuter Ede, Home Secretary throughout the time that Bevin was at the Foreign Office (and for a few months after his death), had worked with Churchill, Attlee, Keynes and many other significant figures.
 When Bevin's biographer, Alan Bullock, asked Chuter Ede for his view of Bevin, he replied:"Was he the biggest man I met in the Labour movement?
 He was the biggest man I met in any movement."

 A bust of Bevin has been placed opposite Devon Mansions and the former St Olave's Grammar School in Tooley Street, South London.
 Bevin was offered many honours as his reputation grew, but declined all of them.

 Assessments

 Martin Folly argues that assessments on Bevin as foreign secretary divide into two schools.
 After the opening of the British archives, historians, led by the biographer Alan Bullock celebrated Bevin as one of the great men in British diplomatic history.
-They argued that he dominated foreign policy; led the Foreign Office by strength of character and clarity of vision; and carried through on his grand design for Britain's revised role in world affairs, especially in close alliance with the United States, his support for NATO, and his rejection of an alternative of Britain as a neutral third force, as advocated by the left wing of his party.
-He succeeded in convincing the United States to take over some of Britain's burdens, especially Greece.
-He thereby became a major influence in pushing the United States into a leadership role through the Truman Doctrine, the Marshall Plan, NATO and the Cold War.

-However, a revisionist approach appeared in the late 1980s.
-It portrays Bevin as a narrow-minded anti-Communist and gives more credit to the Foreign Office for the new foreign policy.
+However, a new theory appeared in the late 1980s, portraying Bevin as a narrow-minded anti-Communist and gives more credit to the Foreign Office for the new foreign policy.
 In that interpretation, Bevin lost the opportunity to make Britain a leader in European affairs, and it instead became more of a tail on the American kite.